albertgabe/Albertgabe.github.io/index.md

 ---
-title: /
+title: / HOME
 layout: home
 permalink: /
----

-What's up.
-This is my personal blog, I don't really update here frequently but feel free to look around. ~ ShazStar.
+--- this is a place where i will try to explain ideas, write down some things and sometimes yap a little bit